scality/Zenko/README.md

 ## Contributing

-You can find the roadmap, features in development and bugs for the next release on [Zenko Jira Project](https://scality.atlassian.net/projects/ZENKOIO/issues/ZENKOIO-19?filter=allopenissues) as well as for the future releases.
-At this time if you have suggestions or questions you can leave the comments on the [forum](https://forum.zenko.io/) or create issues on this repository.

 If you'd like to contribute, please review the [Contributing Guidelines](https://github.com/scality/Guidelines/blob/development/8.1/CONTRIBUTING.md).

+If you have suggestions or questions you can leave the comments on the [Discussions](https://github.com/scality/Zenko/discussions) in this repository.

 ## Overview